stackup-wallet/accessctl/README.md

-# ERC-7579 IAM Module
+# AccessControl

-A scalable identity and access management layer for ERC-4337 modular smart accounts.
+AccessControl (or `AccessCtl` for short) is a scalable identity and access management layer for ERC-7579 compliant smart accounts.

 # Architecture